Have you ever wondered if there’s life beyond an off-the-shelf CRM?

 Define clear roles

 Think of the functional units that will use this program.
-Depending on who you are building custom crm software for, access and security levels will vary so will its functionalities.
+Depending on who you are building crm software for, access and security levels will vary so will its functionalities.

 Consider legal limitations

 GDPR, MiFID II or CRM2 (for Canada) are just a few privacy regulations to account for when planning a project.
 If your firm does business in a highly-regulated industry, you’d better ensure you have software with all the legal compliance automated.